Learning Gaussian Graphical Models with Latent Confounders: Simulations

 \section{Simulations}

 {In this section, numerical experiments illustrate the utility of each sparse plus low rank method.
-In section \ref{sec:sim-part1} we illustrate the behavior of Glasso, LVGGM and PCA+GGM under different assumptions about rank-one confounding.
-In section \ref{sec:sim-pca+lvggm}, we show the efficacy of PCA+LVGGM in a variety of simulation scenarios.
-In all experiments, we set $p = 100$ and use the scale-free and random networks from \texttt{huge.generator} function in \texttt{R} package \texttt{huge}.
+In Section \ref{sec:sim-part1} we illustrate the behavior of Glasso, LVGGM and PCA+GGM under different assumptions about rank-one confounding.
+In Section \ref{sec:sim-pca+lvggm}, we show the efficacy of PCA+LVGGM in a variety of simulation scenarios.
+In all experiments, we set $p = 100$ and use the scale-free and random networks from \textsf{huge.generator} function in \textsf{R} package \textsf{huge} \cite{zhao2012huge}.
+To generate random networks, each pair of off-diagonal elements are randomly set, while the graph is generated using B-A algorithm under scale-free structures \cite{albert2002statistical}.
 Due to space limit, we only include results on the scale-free structure. }

-\subsection{The Efficacy of LVGGM and PCA+GGM}
+\subsection{The efficacy of LVGGM and PCA+GGM}

 We compare the relative performance of PCA+GGM, LVGGM and Glasso in the presence of a rank-one confounder, $\Lb$.
-Guided by our analysis in section \ref{sec:theory}, we show that the relationship between $\Lb$ and the eigenstructure of $\Sigmab$ determines the performance of these three methods.
+Guided by our analysis in Section \ref{sec:theory}, we show that the relationship between $\Lb$ and the eigenstructure of $\Sigmab$ determines the performance of these three methods.
 We first generate the data with

-where $\Xb^{(i)} \in \mathbb{R}^p$ is normally distributed with mean zero and covariance matrix $\Sigmab$. $\Zb^{(i)} \in \mathbb{R}^r$, the low-rank confounder, follows a normal distribution with mean zero and identity covariance matrix. $\Vb \in \mathbb{R}^{p \times r}$ is a non-random semi-orthogonal matrix satisfying $\Vb^T \Vb = \Ib$, and $\sigma \in \mathbb{R}$ represents the magnitude of the confounder.
+where $\Xb^{(i)} \in \mathbb{R}^p$ is normally distributed with mean zero and covariance matrix $\Sigmab$. $\Zb^{(i)} \in \mathbb{R}^r$, the low-rank confounder, follows a normal distribution with mean zero and identity covariance matrix. $\Vb \in \mathbb{R}^{p \times r}$ is a non-random semi-orthogonal matrix satisfying $\Vb^\tT \Vb = \Ib$, and $\sigma \in \mathbb{R}$ represents the magnitude of the confounder.
 Without loss of generality, we assume that $\Xb^{(i)}$ and $\Zb^{(i)}$ are independent.
 We illustrate the performance of different methods under various choices for, $\Vb$, the eigencomponents of $\Lb$.